arjunguha/compsci220-scala/website/reading/intro/index.md

 - **Testing** is critical for building reliable software.
 You will learn how to think like a tester and make effective use of testing tools and frameworks.
   Every programming problem you solve in this course will have to be tested.
-  A significant part of your grades will be determined by the quality of your tests.
+  We expect you to write good tests yourself.
+The quality of your tests will be a significant portion of your grade on every assignment.

 - **Design patterns** are recipes for solving typical programming problems.
   You'll learn several object-oriented design patterns that are applicable to